hmf21/UAVLocalization/README.md

 * [Citation](#Citation)

 ## Introduction
-This project focuses on development of a robust geo-localization system on aerial platform leveraging by deep-learning based map retrieval and alignment.
+This project focuses on development of a robust geo-localization system on aerial platform leveraging deep-learning based map retrieval and alignment.
 Two public datasets from [Ageagle](https://ageagle.com/resources/?filter_by=data-set) have been re-organized  to evaluate the proposed algorithms.
 A field test in Beijing Haidian has been also conducted to demonstrate the effectiveness of the localization system.